 Download the Policy Brief.

-The Interreg Europe Policy Learning Platforms are here to stimulate knowledge exchange.
+The Interreg Europe Policy Learning Platform is here to stimulate knowledge exchange.
 The projects of the same family will be encouraged to learn from each other.
-To fine-tune the services and products of the Platforms to the user needs, we encourage you to share your ideas with Marie-José Zondag, firstname.lastname@example.org, Thematic Manager for Low-Carbon Economy.
+To fine-tune the services and products of the Platform to the user needs, we encourage you to share your ideas with Marie-José Zondag, firstname.lastname@example.org, Thematic Manager for Low-Carbon Economy.

 Keen to network with other regions and build new partnerships?
 Save the date for the 4th #europecooperates interregional cooperation forum in March 2018.

 The next staff exchanges will be hosted by our partners in both North Karelia (Finland) and San Sebastian (Spain).